-In this article we look at bagging, or Bootstrap Aggregating, a powerful and intuitive ensemble technique that reduces variance, enhances robustness, and improves overall predictive accuracy.
-This technique is particularly effective for high-variance models, such as deep decision trees, where it forms the backbone of popular algorithms like Random Forest.
+In this article we look at bagging, or bootstrap aggregating, a powerful and intuitive ensemble technique that reduces variance, enhances robustness, and improves overall predictive accuracy.
+This technique is particularly effective for high-variance models, such as deep decision trees, where it forms the backbone of popular algorithms like Random Forest, but it can be used with any type of method.
+Bagging is a special case of the ensemble averaging approach.

 Instead of relying on a single model, bagging constructs an ensemble of models, each trained on a randomly sampled subset of the training data.
 The idea is to average the predictions of these models (for regression) or use majority voting (for classification).